scsm-ua/kirtan-guide-en/songs/parama-karuna-pahu-dui-jana.md

     parama karuṇa,     pahu̐ dūi jana, nitāi gaurachandra saba avatāra-       sāra śiromaṇi, kevala ānanda-kanda

 Lord Nitāi and Lord Gaurachandra, are the two most merciful lords.
-They are the crest-jewels of all incar- nations and the only source of transcendental ecstatic joy.
+They are the crest-jewels of all incarnations and the only source of transcendental ecstatic joy.

 #### 2

     bhaja bhaja bhāi, chaitanya nitāi, sudṛḍha biśvāsa kori’ viṣoya chāḍiyā,      se rase majiyā mukhe bolo hari hari

 O brother!
-I implore you to worship Śrī Chait- anya-Nitāi with firm faith.
+I implore you to worship Śrī Chaitanya-Nitāi with firm faith.
 Give up your attachment to sense gratification and merge into this nectar by chanting the Names of Hari.

 #### 3